xypnox/present/sample.md

-# Pradarsh
+# Present

 This is a software to present slides.

 This renders markdown directly into presentable slides.
-This presentation itself is made in Pradarsh!
+This presentation itself is made in Present!

 ## How to present a Markdown file?